mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 What is KServe?
 ~~~~~~~~~~~~~~~

-`KServe <https://kserve.github.io/website/>`_, formally known as KFServing, provides performant, scalable, and high-abstraction interfaces for common machine learning frameworks like Tensorflow, XGBoost, scikit-learn, and Pytorch.
+`KServe <https://kserve.github.io/website/>`_, formally known as KFServing, provides performant, scalable, and highly-abstracted interfaces for common machine learning frameworks like Tensorflow, XGBoost, scikit-learn, and Pytorch.
 It offers advanced features that aid in operating large-scale machine learning systems, such as **autoscaling**, **canary rollout**, **A/B testing**, **monitoring**,
 **explability**, and more, leveraging the Kubernetes ecosystem, including `KNative <https://knative.dev/>`_ and `Istio <https://istio.io/>`_.

-Benefit of using MLflow with KServe
+Benefits of using MLflow with KServe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While KServe enables highly scalable and production-ready model serving, deplying your model there might require some effort.